 If you want to leave from one of the Florida ports near a major airport, Carnival Cruise Lines is a great low-price pick.
 The 7-night cruise is on the Carnival Magic, which is now based year-round in Miami and can carry 3,690 passengers.
 The 4-night cruise is on the Carnival Conquest.

 Carnival and its “Fun Ships” slogan are very popular with first-time cruise passengers, and especially younger people and families, primarily from the United States and Canada.

 7 – Celebrity Cruises

-Another in the more traditional and mid-market category, Celebrity Cruises is in the process of updating many of its ships to conform to modern demands, and the Celebrity Summit on this journey was just refurbished.
-With a maximum capacity of 2,450 passengers, this ship feels more upmarket than the cheaper ships, and it's meant to appeal to a younger and more trendy audience.
-Departures from Miami start at $750 for 7 nights, but airfare to Puerto Rico is reasonable enough to make these a good bargain as well.
+Another in the more traditional and mid-market category, Celebrity Cruises is in the process of updating many of its ships to conform to modern demands, and the Celebrity Equinox on this 7 night journey was just refurbished.
+With a maximum capacity of 2,850 passengers, this ship feels more upmarket than the cheaper ships, and it's meant to appeal to a younger and more trendy audience.

-The departures from Puerto Rico are popular with Spanish-speakers from Latin America and Spain, while the slightly more expensive Miami departures are mainly Americans and Canadians on board.
+The departures from Puerto Rico are popular with Spanish-speakers from Latin America and Spain, while the slightly more expensive Fort Lauderdale departures are mainly Americans and Canadians on board.